CUB-Geomicrobiology/syllabus/README.md

 You will collaborate with your team throughout the semester.
 Team tests and assignments will determine the team performance component of your grade.

 ##### tRAT scoring

+Missed tRATs: the teams decided that team members who miss a tRAT will be given their team's tRAT score provided that they inform their team and instructor about their absence before class.

 | Correct answer on | Points |
 |:-----------------:|:------:|